Last update: 13 October 2020

-To support New Zealand’s global supply chain linkages throughout the COVID-19 pandemic, MFAT’s network of Posts are monitoring the operation of international sea and air ports, as well as offshore domestic logistics.
-This report provides a snapshot of how international supply chains are functioning, significant actions supporting supply chains, and other issues of interest to New Zealand firms engaged in trade.
+To ensure that New Zealand’s global supply chain linkages continue to function throughout the COVID-19 pandemic, MFAT’s network of Posts is monitoring the operation of international sea and air ports and domestic logistics.
+This report provides a snapshot of how international supply chains are functioning, significant international actions supporting supply chains, and other issues of interest to New Zealand firms engaged in trade.

 This Report will be updated on a monthly basis.